-Hexicon submitted a scoping report on the proposed project to the Marine Scotland in January 2016.
-An application seeking license to construct and operate the floating wind projectwas submitted to the Scottish Government in October 2016.
+Hexicon submitted a scoping report on the proposed project to Marine Scotland in January 2016.
+An application seeking a licence to construct and operate the floating wind project was submitted to the Scottish Government in October 2016.

 The project is subject to Marine Scotland and Scottish Ministers’ approval, which will process the planning application by 31 March 2017.
 The wind farm is expected to be commissioned by summer 2018.

 Financing for the Scottish demonstration floating wind farm